VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## 9.1 Summary

 - Recent changes in grand list maintenance via the Vermont Property Information Exchange (VTPIE) have improved internal data organization and access to current use information
-- Although there is no accessible public-facing means of digitally entering the mapped extents of lands to be considered for current use enrollment, nor is there a way to depict the specific extent of all currently enrolled areas as a statewide digital map layer, map applications can help modernize these functions
+- Web applications can help modernize mapping aspects of enrollment and display of specific extents of all currently enrolled areas
 - Historical, analog map documents associated with enrolled lands could benefit from other records digitization efforts

 ## 9.2 Justification

+Although there is no accessible public-facing means of digitally entering the mapped extents of lands to be considered for current use enrollment, nor is there a way to depict the specific extent of all currently enrolled areas as a statewide digital map layer, map applications can help modernize these functions.

 ### 9.2.1 Lands in Current Use